ietf-wg-cellar/matroska-specification/notes.md

 ## Multi-planar and 3D Videos

-There are two different ways to compress 3D videos: have each eye track in a separate track and have one track have both eyes combined inside (which is more efficient, compression-wise).
+There are two different ways to compress 3D videos: have each eye track in a separate track and have one track have both eyes combined inside (which is more efficient compression-wise).
 Matroska supports both ways.

 For the single track variant, there is the `StereoMode Element`, which defines how planes are assembled in the track (mono or left-right combined).
 Odd values of StereoMode means the left plane comes first for more convenient reading.
-The pixel count of the track (`PixelWidth`/`PixelHeight`) is the raw amount of pixels, for example 3840x1080 for full HD side by side, and the `DisplayWidth`/`DisplayHeight` in pixels is the amount of pixels for one plane (1920x1080 for that full HD stream).
+The pixel count of the track (`PixelWidth`/`PixelHeight`) is the raw amount of pixels (for example, 3840x1080 for full HD side by side), and the `DisplayWidth`/`DisplayHeight` in pixels is the amount of pixels for one plane (1920x1080 for that full HD stream).
 Old stereo 3D were displayed using anaglyph (cyan and red colors separated).
 For compatibility with such movies, there is a value of the StereoMode that corresponds to AnaGlyph.